The Universal Guide to Building REST APIs with node

 Contains 125 rules, grouped in 6 chapters, totalling 190 pages.

-This is the question every beginner has once they learn the basics of Node.
+This is the question every beginner has once they learn the basics.
 You know how to build an application and understand how the tools work.
 But once you start working on your first project, questions pop up.
 How do I structure it?
 Where do I put my business logic?
 How do I make it more reusable?
 What libraries should I use?
 What about the database?

 There are many resources that can teach you the little pieces.
 No one tells you how to put them together to build real software.
 Most applications need to be extended, modified and supported.
 To work productively you need more than surface-level knowledge of Node.